Hello Daydreamers!

 As you can see below, there are five gift tags, four of which have intricate cuts and another one that is solid.

-The solid one I included for people that wanted to make gift tags with a background contrast.
-That’s how I made them, and I recommend you do them.
+I included the solid one for people who wanted to make gift tags with a background contrast.
+That’s how I made them, and I recommend you do the same.

 Duplicate the solid tag until you have four copies.